 - Resilience can’t be understood only at the level of the employee.

-- Expanding resilience at the organisational level requires businesses to embed new habits and skills at the team level.
+- Expanding resilience at the organizational level requires businesses to embed new habits and skills at the team level.

 - In this blog post, we outline Awaris’s methodology to shift firms’ habits and rituals, to make them truly ‘WE-Silient’.

 It’s important to understand an individual’s resilience.
-But we also need to shift our understanding of resilience to the team and organisational levels, for three reasons:
+But we also need to shift our understanding of resilience to the team and organizational levels, for three reasons:

 - High stress and burnout are endemic – These aren’t isolated phenomena, and can’t be solely attributed to the individual.

 - Individuals alone can’t tackle these issues – When an employee gets stressed, they tend to drop the behaviours that support their resilience.
 Their stress can often be attributed to the way their organisation functions, such as a recent shift to remote working.